 - battery limits made of different materials, such as connections to equipment or pipelines, should not transfer additional stresses to the FRP pipeline;

 - all tee connections should be supported in order to avoid interactive stresses between the mainline and the branch lines.

 You have to keep in mind, that these are general tips and do not cover all of the problems associated with the laying of pipes above ground.
-Therefore, during the design stage, stress should be analysed for each individual case and the most suitable support system should be selected.
-Furthermore, when pipes are installed in contact with the flammable products, all metal parts should be earthed to prevent the build-up of the electrostatic charges leading to sparks.
+Therefore, during the design stage, you should analyse stress for each individual case and select the most suitable support system.
+When pipes are installed in contact with the flammable products, all metal parts should be earthed to prevent the build-up of the electrostatic charges leading to sparks.

 The underground pipes are laid on a bed of sand or screened material, compacted to the level anticipated in the design.
-Then, the backfilling is carried out at the sides and above the pipe in layers of 20-30 cm, with the same material as was used for the bed.
+Then, you carry out the backfilling process at the sides and above the pipe in layers of 20-30 cm.
+You use the same material as for the bed.

-The first layer of the backfill should be applied with great care since it provides firm support under the pipe.
-Each layer must be compacted with the methods and systems adapted to the nature of the material employed, taking care to avoid any damage to the pipe during this operation.
-It is beneficial to increase the vertical diameter of the pipeline during the laying operations by 1% – 3%, in order to compensate for the reduction of the vertical diameter, which occurs during the pipeline operation.
+You should apply the first layer of the backfill with great care since it provides firm support under the pipe.
+Each layer must be compacted with the methods and systems adapted to the nature of the material employed.
+Take care to avoid any damage to the pipe during this operation.
+It is beneficial to increase the vertical diameter of the pipeline during the laying operations by 1% – 3%.
+This way you compensate for the reduction of the vertical diameter, which occurs during the pipeline operation.

-Like with the above-ground installation, it is not possible to provide full instructions for the below-ground laying operations, since each installation has different requirements, but the following recommendations can be very useful:
+Like with the above-ground installation, it is not possible to provide full instructions for the below-ground laying operations.
+Each installation has different requirements, but the following recommendations can be very useful.

 - the trench walls should be dug as vertical as possible;

 - any contact between the pipe and large stones or rocks should be avoided;